HOMEPSYCHOTHERAPYEDUCATION AND TRAININGMAKE AN APPOINTMENTFAQ

 Education &Training

 I received my doctorate in Clinical Psychology in 2006 from Duquesne University in Pittsburgh, Pennsylvania and am licensed in New York, Connecticut and North Carolina.
-A significant part of my experience has been providing individual psychotherapy to middle-aged and older adults suffering with symptoms of anxiety, depression, and relational and identity issues.
-I have also had extensive training in providing short-term therapy.
+I have been providing individual psychotherapy to adults suffering with symptoms of anxiety, depression, and relational issues for over 20 years.
 People enter into treatment for a variety of different reasons.
 Below are a few examples of diagnoses and/or presenting concerns which I currently treat:

 Jamie Ghany, Ph.D.